-We’re still going strong with easy prep month!
-But we have yet to post an easy dessert recipe.
-That is until now!
-A good old fashioned blueberry dump cake!
+This is a good old fashioned blueberry dump cake!
 I know I know, that is not the most appetizing name for this cake, but if you grew up in the south, you’ll know exactly what I’m talking about!

 A “dump and bake” cake is most commonly made with boxed cake mixes, they might be one of the easiest recipes on the planet.
 However, traditional recipes aren’t always allergy-friendly, and trying to alter ingredients to meet your needs can be confusing.
 So, in an effort to make your life easier and bring you a delicious dessert with minimal ingredients, I have created this Lemon Blueberry Cake!

-Keeping in line with easy recipes, this dessert is made in just six steps and ready in less than an hour.
-Even better, I bet you have at least half of the ingredients on hand in your kitchen already.
+This is such an easy recipe, I bet you have at least half of the ingredients on hand in your kitchen already.

 - Gluten-free cake mix or blueberry muffin mix – Be aware that portions change based on which mix you choose to use, and measure according to your needs.